paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 fork.
 This means a block producer that just joined the set, might not have seen any of them.

-For approvals it is even more tricky: Approval voting together with finalization is a completely off-chain process therefore those protocols don't care about block production at all.
+For approvals it is even more tricky and less necessary: Approval voting together with finalization is a completely off-chain process therefore those protocols don't care about block production at all.
 Approval votes only have a guarantee of being propagated between the nodes that are responsible for finalizing the concerned blocks.
 This implies that on an era change the current authority set, will not necessarily get informed about any approval votes for the previous era.
 Hence even if all validators of the previous era successfully recorded all approval votes in the dispute coordinator, they won't get a chance to put them on chain, hence they won't be considered for slashing.

 It is important to note, that the essential properties of the system still hold: